linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 we have added the support for auto-mount bound service account tokens.
 Instead of using the token that is mounted by default, Linkerd will request its own set of tokens by using the [Bound Service Account Tokens](https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/1205-bound-service-account-tokens) feature.
-Bounded Service Account Tokens (GA as of in Kubernetes v1.20) feature allows components to request tokens for a specific service account on demand from the API server that are bound to a specific purpose (instead of the default, which is used to access the API server).
+Bound Service Account Tokens (GA as of in Kubernetes v1.20) feature allows components to request tokens for a specific service account on demand from the API server that are bound to a specific purpose (instead of the default, which is used to access the API server).